Coban Lookchaomaesaitong: Young age

 Coban was born as Banlu Anwiset in Buriram, Thailand, near the Cambodian border to a farmers' family of seven.
 One day while attending a local temple fair, he noticed that fighters were making what looked like easy money with their exhibitions.
 Seeing this as an opportunity to help his family, he resolved to become the best fighter in Thailand, and dreamed about fighting in Lumpinee stadium someday.

 At 11, he started to train muay thai.
 With no money or resources, he made his own equipment by stuffing rice hulls and sawdust into canvas rice bags.
 Mimicking the moves of local fighters, he practiced daily after attending school and completing his farming chores.
 That same year he entered his first fight at a local temple, which resulted in a draw.
 The little money he earned went towards his family and education.
 Thus, his career was born.

 It was at this time that Banlu acquired his fight name, "Coban," from a teacher of his who said that he looked like the actor Charles Bronson while riding on his Buffalo.
 At a later point in his career, American fans dubbed him Coban "The Cruncher."
+While in Thailand, he was dubbed "Fist of Mor lam" because he often dances on the ring with a Mor lam rhythm after a victory.